raindogdance/FAQ/seed.md

 That said, the thief would have to know what the 6 words are and either spend time cracking the seed themselves or sell the words to someone who would have no way to know the bitcoin they could steal before cracking the seed (so may be unwilling to pay for the first/last 6 words).

-It is better to use [shamir secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) to split the seed into 2 secrets, this way each piece of information is useless in isolation, and it is impossible to brute force the private key.
+It is better to use [Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) to split the seed into 2 secrets, this way each piece of information is useless in isolation, and it is impossible to brute force the private key.
 The secrets can be recombined to recover the seed.
 You can also add redundancy, requiring say 2 of 3 of the secrets, or 3 of 5 (or any N of M).
+TailsOS comes with a pre-installed commandline tool called [ssss](http://point-at-infinity.org/ssss/) for this purpose.
-This said, there are currently no easy to use tools to split a seed using shamirs secret sharing that I have tried and can recommend - please let me know ([@6102bitcoin](https://twitter.com/6102bitcoin)) if you can recommend any.
+Please let me know ([@6102bitcoin](https://twitter.com/6102bitcoin)) if you can recommend any others.

 # 4) Using your seed